 Note that strategic value is NOT the historical profitability of those loans and deposits.
 A loan or deposit with lower strategic value versus another should not be considered bad or inferior.
 Strategic value simply tells you how much value is there today that your competitor could use against you if your next deal with this customer goes competitive.

 Why am I seeing 'minimal' in the Net Income and Returns fields?

 PrecisionLender shows 'minimal' in situations where the Net Income is below $100.
 In situations where there isn't any Net Income, you will see 'N/A' instead.

 Funds Transfer Value

-Funds Transfer Value represents the "Accounting Value" of the relationship and is based on the value as of the date the loans were last repriced; for fixed rate loans, this will be the when the loan originated, and for floating or adjustable rate loans, it will be when the loan last adjusted.
+Funds Transfer (FTP) Value represents the value of the relationship as of the date the loans were last repriced; for fixed rate loans, this will be when the loan originated, and for floating or adjustable rate loans, it will be when the loan last adjusted.

 Strategic Value is the default profitability calculation view except when FTP Financial Statements are set as the default view at the enterprise level.
 To adjust to a different view, select "Strategic Value," "FTP Value," or "Both Strategic/FTP" from the Profitability Calculation field on the Header bar in the Relationship Tab within an opportunity or the top of the Relationship Pricing Tab on the Relationship Screen.

 Below the Relationship Impact and Strategic/FTP Value charts you will find the Existing Accounts section.
 This area contains all Loan, Deposit, Other, and Treasury accounts currently associated with the relationship.

 Each product name has a link that can be selected to open a window with detailed account information, including Import Data and Strategic/FTP Value calculations.